wazcov/wazcov.github.io/_posts/2021-02-04-income-ideas.md

 One thing I would like to invest in but I just don’t have the capital is real estate.
 I recently was lucky enough to be able to take out a mortgage on a house which means I’m no longer paying rent, ideally I’d like to have another place I could rent out but it’s probably going to be some years before I’m able to do that.

 ## Digital Products
 Also my favourite ideas that I think has huge opportunities to grow in 2021 is digital products.
-We’ve all seen Traf sell his black iPhone icons and make hundreds of thousands, we also have people like Matti Hapooja selling his video luts, Ali Abdaal switching from being a Dr to Youtuber and producing a course about how to become said youtuber.
+We’ve all seen Traf sell his black iPhone icons and make hundreds of thousands, we also have people like Matti Hapooja selling his video luts, Ali Abdaal switching from being a Dr to Youtuber and producing a course about how to become said YouTuber.
--

 ## My Plans
 So what’s my plan for 2021?
 To diversify my income streams, and what’s my goal?
 To quit my full time job and work on my side hustles full time.